Bar category of modules and homotopy adjunction for tensor functors: Bar category of modules

 \begin{lemma} Let $\A$ and $\B$ be DG-categories and let $M \in \AmodbarB$.
 The compositions

 are the maps

 in $\AmodbarA$ and $\BmodbarB$ induced by the corresponding action maps. \end{lemma} \begin{proof} Direct verification. \end{proof}

 In order to define degree $-1$ and $-2$ homotopies as per \eqref{eqn-quiver-presentation-of-generating-cofibration-category} we need to introduce certain natural endomorphisms of the bar complex.
-Since $\tau \otimes \id$ and $\id \otimes \tau$ are both right inverses to $\Delta$, the following morphism is a boundary:
+In Prop.~\ref{prps-coalgebra-structure-on-the-bar-complex} we have shown that $\tau \otimes \id$ and $\id \otimes \tau$ are left inverses to $\Delta$.
+Since $\tau$ is a quasi-isomorphism, the maps $\tau \otimes \id$ and $\id \otimes \tau$ are also quasi-isomorphisms and thus homotopy equivalences.
+Hence so is $\Delta$, and the following morphism, which composes to zero with $\Delta$, is a boundary:

 In \S\ref{section-the-bar-complex} we have produced, out of a natural algebra structure on the extended bar complex, a degree $-1$ map

 which lifts this boundary, i.e. $d \mu = \tau \otimes \id - \id \otimes \tau$, and which satisfies $ \tau \circ \mu = 0$.
 We next look at the compositions of this lift $\mu$ with the comultiplication $\Delta$.
 For this, we need the following definition: